Spring

 Brooklyn Botanical Gardens.

 So much of my own creative work is done in isolation.
-It’s nice to be able to leave it behind occasionally and immerse myself in nature, different creative industries, or a sports game (although it is playoff season, which is it’s own kind of stress!)
+It’s nice to be able to leave it behind occasionally and immerse myself in nature, different creative industries, or a sports game (although it is playoff season, which is not that relaxing.)

 And all I can say about writing is that trying to figure out the next step of my career has been challenging.
 People think everything’s easy once you’ve had a modicum of success, but I think it’s harder.
-Because you have more to lose and more people judging you (and I hate to say it, but a lot of them are waiting for you to fail).
-I had so many setbacks and had to make some tough but necessary decisions after my first book came out that I almost quit.
+Because you have more to lose.
+I had so many setbacks and had to make some tough but necessary decisions after my first book came out.
+I almost quit.
 But I pushed through, listened to my gut, stayed consistent, and it seems like those choices are finally paying off.
-And spring does feel like the appropriate time, to be honest.
+And spring does feel like the appropriate time for all of this to be coming to fruition.
 I’m nearly done planting all the proverbial seeds.
 I just hope they grow.